In recent years, an inclusive and diverse workplace culture has rapidly made its way to the top of any HR leader’s priority list.

 - Higher personnel costs

-So, how can HR help propel diversity, equity, and inclusion, and foster a healthy workplace culture?
+So, how can HR help propel DE&I and foster a healthy workplace culture?
 It’s an ongoing process, but there are some ways to get started.

 It’s likely your organization already has a pervasive culture, whether this was intentional or not.
-And the current culture might not be built around diversity, equity, and inclusion.
-Rebuilding your organization’s culture won’t happen overnight—and it shouldn’t.
+And the current culture might not be built around DE&I. Rebuilding your organization’s culture won’t happen overnight—and it shouldn’t.

 Creating culture is an ongoing process.
-Even if your organization has focused time and resources on diversity, equity, and inclusion policies, it is worth stepping back periodically to assess whether there are any gaps or concerns that need to be addressed.
-Here are five steps to check you your culture and make it better:
+Even if your organization has focused time and resources on DE&I policies, it is worth stepping back periodically to assess whether there are any gaps or concerns that need to be addressed.
+Here are five steps to check your culture and make it better:

 - Identify your mission

 Finding the cultural pillars of your organization means identifying the core values that inform company policies and operations.
-This unifying principle isn’t just about financial goals or disrupting industries.
-It’s about how your organization will make the world a little bit better, starting from within.
+These unifying principles aren’t just about financial goals or disrupting industries.
+They’re about how your organization will make the world a little bit better, starting from within.

-An important aspect of this articulates your organization’s commitment to diversity, equity, and inclusion and how this fits into the mission.
+An important aspect of this articulates your organization’s commitment to DE&I and how this fits into the mission.
 Once you have identified your mission, get it down in writing and start incorporating it into your processes and organizational assets.

 Also, ask whether your organization is truly diverse—including at the executive level.
 What proportion of your staff are people of color?
 Are women equally represented?
 What is your organization doing to actively empower employees from diverse backgrounds to bring their full selves to work every day?
 DE&I is about more than policy; it’s about actual representation.

-For employees with physical disabilities, inclusion entails implementing physical changes in the workplace to ensure adequate accommodation.
+For people with physical disabilities, inclusion entails implementing physical changes in the workplace to ensure adequate accommodation.

-Of course, recruitment and hiring should consider candidates regardless of physical or psychological conditions.
+Of course, your recruitment and hiring processes should consider candidates irrespective of physical or psychological conditions.
 But in addition, it’s vital to build accessibility into the workplace.
 This includes making doors wide enough for wheelchairs or other devices, having elevators or ramps instead of just stairs, and building accessible bathrooms or eating areas.